thomps9012/AccessibilityHW/Develop/assets/README.md

 I changed the header background color to an orange (specifically #E73B0D) Also changed the text in the header color to a black (specifically #000000)

-Added in a drop down button in the header labeled search engines that would direct the user to either google, bing, or ask.com

 Changed the title of the website to Horiseon Marketing Solutions

 Added notations to sections in order to make future coding fixes easier